 Did you know?
 This 73-metre-long gallery linking the King’s and Queen’s Apartments replaced a terrace, which explains this stunning view of the gardens.

 In the first third of the Hall of Mirrors, on your left there is a mirror door leading to the King's Private Chambers.
 The Council Chamber provides access to the King’s bedchamber, previously spied from the Royal or Main Courtyard.
-At the south end of the Hall of Mirrors, the Peace Room responds symmetrically to the War Room, which also lies at the corner of the Palace and leads to the Queen's State Apartments (currently closed for work).
+At the south end of the Hall of Mirrors, the Peace Room responds symmetrically to the War Room, which also lies at the corner of the Palace and leads to the Queen's State Apartments.
 Finish this circuit of the State Apartments by either visiting the Queen’s Apartments or the King’s Apartments, depending on the opening hours.

 The Gallery of Great Battles